If your question isn’t answered here, please, feel free to Contact Us and we’ll do our best to answer your question in a timely manner.

 - How are custom shirts made?
 What are my options for apparel decoration?

 - How long does it take to make custom apparel?

 Custom orders follow our Custom Order Policy, a 10-stage process that defines the flow of your custom order.
 See the linked page for details.

 When will my order be ready?

-Turn-around times can vary depending on many factors and are NOT A GUARANTEE!
-UNLESS you have paid for an approved rush order with a specific deadline.
+The standard turn-around time for our most common products and services are about 10 business days (2 weeks), though much of the time we can deliver more quickly.
+However, turn-around times vary depending on many factors and are not guaranteed unless you have paid for an approved rush order with a specific deadline.

 Shirts / Apparel Questions

 How are custom shirts made?
 What are my options for apparel decoration?